 V. The Right Motherboard for WoW Gaming PC Build

-When choosing a motherboard for any PC build, you should aim to have a parity in mind between the motherboard and the CPU.
+When choosing a motherboard for any PC build, you should aim to have parity in mind between the motherboard and the CPU.

-In other words, you should avoid pairing an entry level CPU with a high end motherboard and vice versa.
+In other words, you should avoid pairing an entry-level CPU with a high-end motherboard and vice versa.

 Motherboard Chipsets